Direct Recognition vs. Non-Direct Recognition: The Whole Story About Whole Life Insurance Loans

 Shopping Outside Loans to Create “Synthetic Non-Direct Recognition”

-Having borrowed against my Whole Life policies over the last 1.5 decades, I was able to consistently find substantially lower rates than either my Direct or Non-Direct Recognition Whole Life policies could offer.
+When borrowing against my Whole Life policies over the last 18 years, most of the time I could find substantially lower rates than either a Direct or Non-Direct Recognition Whole Life policy could offer.

 How?

-I shop the rates of several turnkey Cash Value Line of Credit programs, which essentially act like “Synthetic Non-Direct Recognition.”
+I shop the rates of several turnkey Cash Value Line of Credit programs (CVLOC), which essentially act like “Synthetic Non-Direct Recognition.”

 Think about it, if borrowing from an outside lender in no way affects your dividend, then it’s all about finding the lowest rate, right?